 6. Final verdict

 The 20/7 transformation is characterized as a high-reward, high-precision model.
-While it introduces an "inflation shock" and structural risks like tax cascading, it fundamentally rewards productivity and success.
+While it introduces an "inflation shock" and structural risks like tax cascading, skeptic stress-tests and rebuttals are centralized in the risk framework; it fundamentally rewards productivity and success.
 By trading a high-friction, audit-heavy income tax system for a low-friction, high-velocity consumption model, New Zealand is positioned to become the most dynamic and competitive economy in the OECD.

 Net fiscal position: $3.1 billion annual surplus.